2025 SCHEDULE

 Chiko Manda | Consultant Mineral supply chains| ASM| Responsible Sourcing| Mineral

-The synthetic colored gems are entering the jewelry supply chain as early as at the mine site.
-This consequences for the integrity of the colored gemstone trade is obvious, however there is also a consequence for the gemstone traders in source countries.
+Synthetic colored gemstones are entering the jewelry supply chain as early as at the mine site.
+This consequences for the integrity of the colored gemstone industry is obvious, however there is also a consequence for the communities who rely on the gemstone trade in source countries.
 Without scientific equipment or knowledge and ability to detect synthetics the effects can lead to economic disruption, community harm by undermining economic ecosystems and market manipulation.
 How is this happening and how can source economies and the gemstone trade protect themselves.

 THE CURRENT LANDSCAPE OF LEGAL COMPLIANCE IN JEWELRY INDUSTRY AND TRADE